Planning Your Electric Fleet

 • Components break often and need constant maintenance

 If you’re planning to operate hundreds of EV chargers, you’re looking to partner with a charger brand for the next ten years, at least.
 We’ve seen very successful partnerships with European or American companies.
 We’ve also seen good partnerships with Asian brands that often come at a lower price point and have more experience in the larger Chinese EV market.
+Exploring EV charging options, including DCFC charging stations, might also help identify brands with proven success in large-scale operations.

 The best way to simplify your selection process is to down-select or shortlist 3 or 4 brands, then test them in a lab or with a simulation software partner like Ampcontrol.
 You’ll quickly identify which ones work best and highlight potential good partners.
 You might also want to select two charger brands instead of one.
 This reduces the chances of vendor lock-in and minimizes your long-term risk.